rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Universal asset storage and granular monetary policy

-The digital and Peer-to-Peer nature of EuroToken provides the possibility of anonymous users, while the gateway centered design allows for integration of digital identity solutions.
-This allows for a hybrid system where different rules can apply to anonymous accounts.
+The digital and Peer-to-Peer nature of EuroToken provides the possibility of anonymous users, while the validator centered design allows for integration of digital identity solutions.
+This can potentially allow for a system where different rules can apply to anonymous accounts.
 This would allow the ECB to encourage the adoption of the currency domestically, while discouraging usage abroad.

-Additionally, the ECB can greatly increase the granularity of its monetary policy using differing types of EuroToken accounts.
-Each account can have different rules and regulations which are applied automatically.
+Additionally, the ECB can greatly increase the granularity of its monetary policy by defining different types of EuroToken accounts.
+Each account type can have different rules, risks and benefits which can be enforced automatically.
 These become particularly interesting when considering that the current banking system can eventually be integrated.

 Currently, banks store and reinvent the money of their customers with the promise that their money will return with some interest.
-This investment is an important mechanism that keeps the price of the currency stable.
+This investment is an important mechanism that keeps the price of the currency stable and money flowing.
 Even if economic instability encourages people to save their wealth, the amount of money in circulation remains mostly the same as all the money in the banks is re-invested into the economy on the other end.

-As an alternative to the direct limitation on static EuroToken holdings with the ECB, the banking mechanism can be recreated in EuroToken.
-By creating different accounts at different levels of risk, users can store their money with similar security and features to the current banking system.
-On the other end, the user can specify other parties that are allowed to invest their money.
-These accounts can be limited in their spending to a certain frequency for less volatile banking.
+This banking mechanism can be recreated in EuroToken.
+By creating different accounts at different levels of risk, users can store their money with similar risks and benefits to the current banking system.
+On the other end of this wallet, the user can specify other parties that are allowed to reinvest their money.

-One benefit is that the current system does not allow users to choose what their money is invested in.
-Within EuroToken, identity verification can be decoupled from banking and investing operations thus creating a system where users can quickly move their capital between banks.
+The current banking system does not give their users a choice in what their money is invested in.
+Within EuroToken, wallets and identity can be decoupled from banking and investing operations thus creating a system where users can cheaply move their capital between banks, investors, and the ECB.

-Additionally, to currency accounts, other assets like stocks, bonds and other assets can also be tracked on the blockchain.
-As time progresses financial players can provide banking or investment services directly to the customer using the same system as their banking.

-This effectively unites the whole financial world into one accounting system.
+This effectively unites the whole financial world into one accounting system, while leaving the market open.
 Especially when combined with e-identity, e-signatures, e-invoices, e-receipts, and smart-contracts this could usher in a whole new wave of innovation.

 # Conclusion